Meet Professor Andrew Brooks

 Great people – more than simply super talented scientists, clinicians and educators.
-It’s the capacity and willingness of the academics and laboratories to work together to share advice, equipment and skills with other laboratories in ways that were not so common in my past.
-Over the years, subsequent Heads of Department and our inaugural Head of School Professor Fabienne Mackay fostered this sort of attitude, which is now developing into stronger cross-department relationships.
-It’s why the School is becoming something stronger than simply the sum of its components.
+It’s the capacity and willingness of the academics, laboratories and educators to work together to share ideas, advice, equipment and skills.
+Over the years, Heads of Departments and our Heads of School have fostered this sort of attitude which is now developing into stronger cross-department relationships.
+It’s why the School is becoming something stronger than simply the sum of its component departments.

 Describe the current era of biomedicine and what lies ahead for your field?

 This seems a time of unprecedented expansion in our knowledge base, driven by the continual advent of new technologies and – perhaps most distinctively for this era – the increased use of interdisciplinary approaches that draw from physics and mathematics, through the biological sciences, to detailed analyses of clinical practice and outcomes.
 I think we are more likely to see basic discovery science rapidly tracking through to make impacts on health.
 That’s not to say there isn’t a place for pure basic research – rather that there will be significant incentives to make those translational links along with perhaps better infrastructure to support that transition.

 What advice would you give your younger self?

 I did so many things the wrong way, but you can learn a lot from your mistakes.
 I think I would say: ‘find good role models and mentors’, which is probably something I did without being aware of it.
 And remember, science doesn’t just happen.
 It really is the work of people who are skilled, passionate and in many instances tireless in their efforts to push things forward.
 If the younger generations want to look for examples of where their commitment and effort can make a difference, then now is such a time.